 Some states have wage garnishment limitations that are even more strict than the federal limits, meaning that creditors are allowed to garnish even less of each paycheck.
 You can review wage garnishment limitations in your state.

-If you file for bankruptcy, creditors and debt collectors may not garnish your wages — though you may have to notify your creditors, your employer and the legal system in order to stop wage garnishment after bankruptcy.
+If you file for bankruptcy, creditors and debt collectors may not garnish your wages—though you may have to notify your creditors, your employer and the legal system.

 How to protect yourself from wage garnishment

-If you’re behind on your credit card payments and your debt has already been sent to collections, there are steps you can take to protect yourself from wage garnishment.
+If your credit card debt has already been sent to collections, there are steps you can take to protect yourself from wage garnishment.
 First, get in touch with the debt collections company to discuss debt forgiveness options.
 The collections agency might reduce your total debt if you’re able to make a lump sum payment on the remaining balance, for example.

 If your debt is at the point where collections agencies are sending you notices about a potential lawsuit, do not ignore these notices or letters.
 Contact the debt collections company as soon as you get your first notice to see if you can work out an agreement instead of going to court.